 *This post may contain affiliate links.
 If you purchase a service or product through these links I will be compensated at no extra cost to you*

 When I first started blogging, I thought I knew it all.
 I had done some research, but not much.
 I decided I would just wing it and see what happened.
 That lead me to make quite a few mistakes, that I ended up having to fix in the long run.
 Learn from my mistakes, so you won’t waste time fixing them in the long run.

 Not Self Hosted

 Let’s talk about SEO, Search Engine Optimization.
 When I first started, another of my bigger blogging mistakes was not doing enough research on SEO.
 I had no idea what it meant and just kind of ignored it.
-On my WordPress.com site, I could not add plugins (another reason to go self hosted), so I couldn’t use the SEO plugins that help me optimize like I use now.
+On my WordPress.com site, I could not add plugins (another reason to go self-hosted), so I couldn’t use the SEO plugins that help me optimize as I use now.
 Yoast is what I use now and it makes it so simple!
 I use the free version, but I will probably upgrade that soon.
-I really recommend doing some research on SEO because this will really help your site preform well in search engines.
+I really recommend doing some research on SEO because this will really help your site perform well in search engines.